Cynthia is a beauty enthusiast. She loves testing cosmetics, hair and skin care products and sharing her opinions.

 Using a contour palette may be intimidating if you are just starting out with cosmetics.
-A good contour palette will have multiple shades and all have a different purpose when applied to your face.
-Including concealing and correcting any skin issues you may be concerned about.
+A good contour palette will have multiple shades, and all have a different purpose when applied to your face, including concealing and correcting any skin issues you may be concerned about.
 If you are just starting to experiment with contouring as part of a cosmetics routine, you may want to buy a cheaper palette to start with.
-This way your not wasting big bucks while learning how to use a contour palette.
+This way you are not wasting big bucks while learning how to use a contour palette.

 Common Shades in a Contour Palette